PhotonicsOpenProjects/ONE-PIX/ONE-PIX_soft/README.md

-# Readme for the ONE-PIX software installation #
+# Readme for the ONE-PIX/coprocess software installation #
 # Introduction

 The installation of the ONE-PIX software is achievable as the hardware installation is fully completed..